Artificial Intelligence, what is the real danger?

 To be sure, many of the promises and risks associated with the rise of artificial intelligence still lie on the horizon.

-We have yet to develop machines that have the level of self-awareness and capacity for informed decision-making that uses empathy and intelligence together.
+We have not yet succeeded in developing machines that possess the level of self-awareness and capacity for evidence decisions that use empathy and intelligence together.

 This is why many technologists advocate establishing “ethical regulations” on AI systems before they surpass human capabilities.